We are just about to finalize our 6th grade homeschool curriculum so I wanted to share what we will be using this year.

 Other reading is also very much dictated by how organized I am!
 Which if I am honest is not very!
 I do know, however, that for the next 3 months we will introduce Shakespeare into our homeschool.
+See how to teach your child Shakespeare the fun way.
 Check out the post to find what books we are choosing for this.
 But we will be doing some read alouds, and he will also be doing free reading of some adaptations.

 We will also continue to play book bingo, it works well for us as when he completes it he gets a prize!!

 We are using the Spectrum Spelling book for grade 6 along with the Spelling Bee Words.
 If you want to check alternatives for middle school check out our spelling curriculum for homeschool post where there are plenty to choose from.
 We used Spectrum books a lot in previous years, and for the low cost, we think they are great.

 Vocabulary & Grammar

 This year we are trying something new, we have just ordered WriteShop.
 We haven’t got it yet, it will be here next week.
 So once we have time to use it, I will update this and include a link to the review.
 Update – Wow we absolutely love it, Freddie has gone from the Worlds most reluctant writer to now actually wanting to write, all in the space of 2 weeks!
 Check out our Writeshop review here, but it is FANTASTIC.